ACDguide/Governance/Governance/tech/permissions.md

 group::---
 other::---
 ```
+Finally, in the case the file to move has ACLs set, running `mv` will preserve the permissions regardless that the destination has or not ACLs set.

 ```{warning}
 Moving a file across the same file-system means removing its directory entry from its containing directory.
 The writing operation affects the directory, not the file itself, hence no write permissions on the file are necessary to move it!